cczerp/Boundary/Boundary-Drvid/wallet_threat_model.md

 **Description:** There is a trust relationship between the user and the lightwalletd server operator.
-Lightwalletd only ever provides valid information coming from a consistent Zcash blockchain state.
+Lightwalletd only ever provides valid information coming from a consistent blockchain state.
 The information is not guaranteed to be recent, and part of it may change (e.g. after a reorg) and even revert to old state.
 The connection to lightwallletd is protected by TLS, which we assume to be secure.
 The adversary (a) can